-Biden campaign replaces Democratic National Committee CEO, will sign new deal to expand fundraising
+Biden campaign replaces Democratic National Committee CEO, signs deal to expand fundraising

-The announcement came as the party and the Biden campaign said they would sign a joint fundraising agreement Friday, called the “Biden Victory Fund,” that will allow the unofficial nominee to raise $360,600 each from individual donors to help the coordinated campaign.
+The announcement came as the party and the Biden campaign signed a joint fundraising agreement Friday, creating the “Biden Victory Fund,” that will allow the unofficial nominee to raise $360,600 each from individual donors to help the coordinated campaign.
 Donors to Biden’s effort had been limited to donations of $2,800 for his primary and general election campaigns.

 The initial joint fundraising agreement, an interim measure meant to speed money into the Biden operation, will be expanded in the coming weeks to include state parties, raising the maximum donation amounts further for wealthy individuals, a party official said.